tyedem/Financial_Planner/README.md

 In this section I have developed a personal finance planner application.
 To develop the personal finance planner prototype, I took into account the following assumptions:

-* The average household income for each member of the credit union in the dataset is $12,000.
+* The average household income for each member of the credit union is $12,000.

 * Every union member has a savings portfolio composed of cryptocurrencies, stocks and bonds: